Kairotic/penelope/types/tablet.md

 `Twist` is used for twist in yarn, threading (and 'flipping') of tablets, and rotation of tablets.
-These are closely related if you consider the twist of tablets to create a new yarn by twisting threads together within the band.
+These are closely related if you consider the twist of tablets creates a new yarn by twisting threads together within the band.

 -- A sequence of twists